 - 1.1 Scottish Borders Council has monitored town centre footfall annually since 2007.
-This report sets out the results of the autumn 2021 survey, and looks at results since 2007 to identify trends.
+This report sets out the results of the autumn 2022 survey, and looks at results since 2007 to identify trends.
 Footfall is recorded in nine Borders' town centres: Duns, Eyemouth (since 2012), Galashiels, Hawick, Jedburgh, Kelso, Melrose, Peebles and Selkirk. - 1.2 Between 2007 and 2014 footfall was generally declining in the Scottish Borders surveyed towns.
 The period following 2007 broadly coincided with the extended global economic downturn.
 Vacancy rates increased across the UK during this period, provoking much debate around the future of our town centres.
-In 2015 however, footfall increased by 13%; between 2015 2018 footfall across all nine towns was relatively stable.
-Online retail was increasing year on year, peaking at 37.8% of total retail sales in the UK, in January 2021; a previous high of 32.8% came in May 2020, 2 months into the first lockdown period.
-When the footfall surveys were conducted in September-October 2021, online retail in the UK had dropped to 28.2% [Office of National Statistics, May 2022].
-The 2021 footfall survey shows an overall increase in footfall in the Border towns from 2020, in correlation with the UK decrease in online retail sales.
+In 2015 however, footfall increased by 13%; between 2015 and 2018 footfall across all nine towns was relatively stable.
+Online retail was increasing year on year, peaking at 37.8% of total retail sales in the UK, in January 2021; a previous high of 32.8% came in May 2020, two months into the first lockdown period.
+When the footfall surveys were conducted in September and October 2021, online retail in the UK had dropped to 28.2% (Office of National Statistics, May 2022).
+The 2021 footfall survey showed an overall increase in footfall in the Border towns, in correlation with the UK decrease in online retail sales.
+The 2022 online retail figures have decreased to 26% of all retail sales.
+However, this has not been reflected by an increase in footfall within the Scottish Borders surveyed towns.